- Triple Diversity Models - Russian Ham Users - AR-88 Serial Number Analysis & Log

 smooth finish, semi-gloss black painted front panels with engraved

-were destined for overseas use and are rarely encountered in the USA.
+were destined for overseas use and are very rarely encountered in the USA.

-Since the engraving was probably actually stamped into the steel panel,
+Since the engraving might have actually been stamped into the steel panel,

-the finish on these panels had to be smooth paint because it is
+the finish on these panels had to be smooth paint because it's

 virtually impossible to paint fill engraving on a wrinkle-finish panel.

-It's likely that only the very early AR-88 and AR-88LF receivers will be
+It's likely that only the early AR-88 and AR-88LF and possibly Navy RDM

-found with smooth finish painted panels with engraved nomenclature and,
+found with smooth finish painted panels with engraved nomenclature.

 nomenclature, but without a physical inspection it is impossible to tell